Indirect Costs Defined

 - Thunder Bay Regional Health Research Institute (TBRHRI)

-- Northern Ontario Medical School (NOSM)
+- Northern Ontario School of Medicine (NOSM)